 Due to changes in working circumstances and adaptations to a different way of life, we’ve noticed a range of new and forward-thinking trends popping up across the Medical Communications sector over the past 12 months.

-So, we’ve pulled together our top ten emerging trends of 2021 to share with you:
+So, we’ve pulled together our top ten emerging trends to share with you:

 HCPs moving into medical writing positions

 We’ve seen several medical agencies successfully hiring healthcare professionals to join them as Medical Writers.
 With them, these HCPs are bringing their considerable medical knowledge and implementing this within a more commercial setting.